 - When meetings will take place, and the decision-making process

-- What decisions of the directors, if any, will require the consent of certain shareholders, for example borrowing money or selling assets
+- What decisions of the directors, if any, will require the consent of certain shareholders, for example borrowing a certain amount of money or selling key business assets

 - How directors are appointed and removed, and who has a say in this